SWI-Prolog/plweb-www/howto/http/ServerVNC.md

 	==

 @see [[Example startup script used in Debian Squeeze][<vnc-ecdemo>]]
-@see ServerInetd.txt for using the inet superdaemon
+@see ServerInetd.md for using the inet superdaemon
 @see You probably want your server to appear on port 80, [[here][Access80.txt]] is how.